Trip Planning for Bridgers

 • Sunday

-Sunday: Snow likely, mainly after noon.
-Partly sunny, with a high near 36.
-East wind 7 to 13 mph becoming north northeast in the afternoon.
+Sunday: Sunny, with a high near 65.
+South wind 8 to 13 mph becoming west in the afternoon.
 Winds could gust as high as 20 mph.
-Chance of precipitation is 60%.
-New snow accumulation of less than a half inch possible.

 The Last Word